NiklasPor/ngrx-clean-forms/README.md

 -   `.ng-dirty`
 -   `.ng-untouched`
 -   `.ng-touched`

+Added classes:

+-   `ng-changed`: Value changed from the initial value.
+-   `ng-initial`: Value is the same as the initial value.

 Those classes will be automatically assigned to the controls and forms managed by this library.